apache/bloodhound/installer/README.rst

 The user referred to in the WSGIDaemonProcess should be the user that you wish bloodhound to be run as and so that user must have the appropriate set of permissions to access the Bloodhound installation.
-Running with any special system level priviledges should not be required and is not recommended.
+Running with any special system level privileges should not be required and is not recommended.

 Then enable the new site, check the apache configuration and restart apache::